lpsinger/userguide/early_warning.rst

 We had previously conducted a trial early warning public alert infrastructure in June 2020 replaying an 8-day period of archival LIGO data from O3.
 Results from this study were published in [#FirstDemonstration]_.
-This study demonstrated that in principle it is possible to sent out GCN Notices in advance of a BNS merger.
+This study demonstrated that in principle it is possible to send out GCN Notices in advance of a BNS merger.

 Detection Method